waveclaw/puppet-facter_cacheable/README.md

 facter\_cacheable implements a Puppet feature for Facter that caches fact values for a given time.

+The features are inspired by the [Puppet Blog on Facter](https://puppet.com/blog/facter-part-3-caching-and-ttl) from 2010.

 > This does not work correctly with Puppet Enterprise 2016 as it purges the puginsynced facts directory on each run.

 ## Module Description